-The Professional Development Center (PDC) has a collection of videos and DVDs for professional development.
+The Professional Development CenterOffice of Professional Learning (OPLPDC) has a collection of books, eBooks, videos and DVDs for professional development.
 Call for details.

 The production room at the PDC is available for teacher use.
 The production room has a copier, laminator, poster maker, and Ellison machine.
 The lamination is free but you must bring your own paper for the copier.
 Contact the PDC for an appointment at 983-5110.